-Tropical cyclones are vertically stacked, with the eye of the tropical cyclone near the top of the tropopause almost directly above the eye near the surface [Fig. 16.c(a)].
+Tropical cyclones are vertically stacked, with the storm-top eye of the tropical cyclone almost directly above the storm-bottom eye [Fig. 16.c(a)].
 Intense latent heating in the tropical cyclone warms the whole depth of the troposphere near the core, causing high pressure aloft because warm layers of air have greater thickness than cold.
-This high aloft causes air to diverge horizontally at the top of the tropical cyclone, which is why visible and IR satellite loops show cirrus and other high clouds flowing away from the tropical cyclone center.
+This high pressure aloft causes air to diverge horizontally at the top of the tropical cyclone, which is why visible and IR satellite loops show cirrus and other high clouds flowing away from the tropical cyclone center.